jnsgruk/jnsgr.uk/site/content/posts/2024-01-12-building-a-blog-with-go-nix-hugo.md

 ---
 title: Building a blog with Go, Nix and Hugo
-description: |
-  Documenting how I render, serve, build and deploy my personal website and blog using a combination of Go, Hugo, Nix and Fly.io.
 summary: |
   Documenting how I render, serve, build and deploy my personal website and blog using a combination of Go, Hugo, Nix and Fly.io.